With experience comes more case responsibility, as well as liability.

 It's exhausting!
 We don't think anyone would disagree with that.

 Thought!
 Needing to finally up grade the overarching feel of my own site.
-Musings concerning the whole design of http://www.robinburrows.com?
-Really an impressive freelance guitarist in Kent if desired within the general OTH area.
+Musings concerning the whole design of https://www.midlandtechnologies.com?
+Really a sensational die vent block manufacturer if desired within the general MINNESOTA area.
 Write your opinions.
 Cheers!

 Following graduation we both managed to secure jobs in two similar sized practices in Sussex we we're off to a good start.
 Starting a new job anywhere inspires a certain degree of both excitement and anxiety.
 This is no less the case despite years of preparation at vet school.
 By the time we started our jobs the fear of the unknown was well and truly in place.
 Fortunately the excitement of the challenge ahead more or less propelled us through our first few days.
 Initially we struggled with everything; learning new faces, routines, protocols, dosages, drug names, trade names, time management, not to mention the computer system.
 As it turns out, plenty of observation as a student does not translate directly into a complete understanding of life in practice!
 Once we had settled in, we began to learn the irks and quirks of the hospitals themselves: it seems that every clinic has a unique personality of it's own, and the individual characteristics of a place are not always immediately obvious.
 Oh, and the veterinary work is pretty challenging too.